 To simplify interpretation and to aid management decisions, O/E taxa can be divided into bands representing different levels of biological condition.
 (At present, no bands are calculated for O/E SIGNAL values).
 The width of the bands is based on the distribution of O/E taxa values for the reference sites in each particular model.
-The width of the reference band, labeled A in Table 3, is centered on the O/E taxa value of 1.0 and includes the central 80% of the reference site O/E taxa values for each particular model.
-A test site whose index value exceeds the upper bound of these values (i.e. the index value is greater than the 90th percentile of the reference sites) is judged to be richer than the reference condition and is allocated to "band X".
-A test site whose index value falls below the lower bound (i.e. the index value is smaller than the lower 10th percentile of the reference site O/E taxa values) is judged to have fewer families than expected and is allocated to one of the lower bands according to its value.
-The width of bands B and C are the same as for band A, the reference band.
+The width of the reference Band A in Table 3 is centred on the O/E taxa value of 1.0 and includes the central 80% of the reference site O/E taxa values for each particular model.
+A test site whose index value exceeds the upper bound of these values (i.e. the index value is greater than the 90th percentile of the reference sites) is judged to be richer than the reference condition and is allocated to Band X. A test site whose index value falls below the lower bound (i.e. the index value is smaller than the lower 10th percentile of the reference site O/E taxa values) is judged to have fewer families than expected and is allocated to one of the lower bands according to its value.
+The width of Bands B and C are the same as for Band A, the reference band.
 Band D may be narrower than these bands depending on the variability in the O/E taxa values of the reference sites in the particular model.
-In most cases, sites falling in band D will be severely impaired and have few of the families expected at the site.
+In most cases, sites falling in Band D will be severely impaired and have few of the families expected at the site.

 Table 3.
 Division of O/E taxa into bands or categories for reporting.
-The names of the bands refer to the relationship of the index value to the reference condition (band A).
-Under comments for each index, an explanation of the band is stated first, followed by possible interpretations.
+The names of the bands refer to the relationship of the index value to the reference condition (Band A).
+Beside the comments for each index, an explanation of the band is stated first, followed by possible interpretations.

-Band Description O/E taxa O/E taxa interpretations X MORE BIOLOGICALLY DIVERSE THAN REFERENCE O/E greater than 90th percentile of reference sites used to create the model.
+BAND BAND DESCRIPTION O/E TAXA O/E TAXA INTERPRETATIONS X More biologically diverse than reference.
+O/E greater than 90 th percentile of reference sites used to create the model.
 More families found than expected.
-Potential biodiversity "hot-spot" or mild organic enrichment.
-Continuous irrigation flow in a normally intermittent stream.
-A SIMILAR TO REFERENCE O/E within range of central 80% of reference sites used to create the model.
-Expected number of families within the range found at 80% of the reference sites. В SIGNIFICANTLY IMPAIRED O/E below 10th percentile of reference sites used to create the model.
-Same width as band A. Fewer families than expected.
-Potential impact either on water and/or habitat quality resulting in a loss of families. С SEVERELY IMPAIRED O/E below band B. Same width as band A. Many fewer families than expected.
+Potential biodiversity 'hot-spot' or mild organic enrichment.
+Continuous irrigation flow in a normally intermittent stream. Α Similar to reference O/E within range of central 80% of reference sites used to create the model.
+Expected number of families within the range found at 80% of the reference sites. В Significantly impaired O/E below 10 th percentile reference sites used to create the model.
+Same width as Band A. Fewer families than expected.
+Potential impact either on water and/or habitat resulting in a loss of families. С Severely impaired O/E below Band B. Same width as Band A. Many fewer families than expected.
 Loss of families from substantial impairment of expected biota caused by water and/or habitat quality.
-D EXTREMELY IMPAIRED O/E below band C down to zero.
+D Extremely impaired O/E below Band C to 0.
 Few of the expected families and only the hardy, pollution tolerant families remain.
 Severe impairment.